 - At the same time, your legs work harder to stay stable on an uneven surface like grass, which means you’ll build supportive muscle even faster.

 - Running outside gets you in fresh air and—hopefully-at least a little sunshine, which can help you stave off symptoms of Seasonal Affect Disorder (SAD.)

 Basically, grass-running packs a one-two punch in the battle against injuries.
 It absorbs much of your running impact, taking a load off the delicate bones in your feet, shins and ankles.
 But it also gets you off-balance, meaning other muscles in your body, like those in your core and your legs, work harder.
 And when those muscles pull more of the weight during your runs, there’s even less pressure on your feet as you train.
 Add up all those factors, and you’ll see why this Houston podiatrist wants you to enjoy some good grass…while you run, that is!

-As a Houston podiatrist, I often get asked this question: should I run outdoors or on the treadmill?
+Now, as a Houston podiatrist, I also get asked this question a lot: should I run outdoors or on the treadmill?
 Of course, this answer should be nuanced.
 If you're here in H-town, and the heat and humiity index is through the roof at noon, which is the only time you can run, you may need to stay indoors (although here are some ways to make hot runs a little safer, if you're brave enough.)

 And the same goes for those of you in the North or East, who may face dangerously low or icy conditions at various points throughout the fall and winter.
 Again, it's best to use your personal judgment when inclement weather is involved.
 I always advocate safety before outdoor running, as should any podiatrist worth their medical degree.